Gun laws in Massachusetts: Non-citizen permits

 Non-citizens who reside in Massachusetts can apply for a "permit to possess non-large-capacity rifles and shotguns pursuant M.G.L.
 140 s.
 131H" directly with the state's Firearms Records Bureau (FRB).
 The applicants must receive firearms education at the FID or LTC-level and pass a 20-fingerprint FBI background check and interview.
 This permit is a "may issue" document similar to the FID but expiring December 31 of each year.
 The procedure requires about 16 weeks from application to delivery of the permit.
 There is no 90-day grace period for the renewal of non-citizens permits.

 Both nonresident (i.e. visa holders) and permanent resident (i.e. "green card" holders) non-citizens are lumped together by Massachusetts law.
 The non-citizens permit allows the possession of non-high capacity (10 rounds or less) shotguns, rifles, and ammunition.
 This includes .22 caliber rifles with tubular magazines holding more than 10 rounds, but it excludes high capacity rifles, assault rifles, and handguns.
 FID and LTC are generally not issued to non-citizens even though Massachusetts law grants some latitude to the Colonel of Massachusetts State Police, who may be petitioned directly.

 A 2012 lawsuit, Fletcher v.
 Haas, expanded Massachusetts non-citizens' gun rights by allowing possession and purchase of handguns for permanent resident non-citizens (green card holders). non-citizens permits are still in existence and required for all non-permanent resident non-citizens in Massachusetts.
 As of April 30, 2012, all lawful permanent resident non-citizens (green card holders) are eligible to apply for a Massachusetts resident license to carry ("LTC") or firearms identification card ("FID").

 Types of firearm licenses

 A magazine for a SIG Sauer P365 XL, modified by the manufacturer to limit capacity to 10 rounds, rather than its full 12 rounds.
-Capacity is limited by the crimp seen slightly below the 10-round witness hole, for compliance with the high-capacity magazine ban in Massachusetts.
+Capacity is limited by the crimp seen slightly below the 10-round witness hole, for compliance with the magazine capacity limits in place within Massachusetts.

 Massachusetts issues the following types of firearms licenses: